MaximeBF2000/youtube-shorts-disabler-chrome-extension/README.md

 2. Removes `.ytd-rich-shelf-renderer` sections that contain Shorts content
 3. Uses MutationObserver to handle dynamic content loading
 4. Responds to navigation changes in YouTube's SPA

-## Note

-You'll need to replace the icon placeholder files with actual PNG icons before publishing or distributing the extension.